Families affected by imprisonment

 At Spurgeons, our aim is to improve the lives of those children and their families who are affected by a parent being in prison.
-Our visitor centres in London prisons allow children to visit their loved ones in a friendly environment and our mentoring and support programmes give young people the chance to reduce negative behaviours and build a better future
+Our prisoner and family support services across England allow children to visit their loved ones in a friendly environment and our mentoring and support programmes give young people the chance to reduce negative behaviours and build a better future.

 Having a parent in prison can be detrimental to a young person’s wellbeing and behaviour.
 The figures speak for themselves: